omarkohl/rationality-freiburg.de/website/content/posts/statistics-feedback-2024/index.md

 > die Stimmung + entspannte Atmosphäre

 > - das Spielen hat sehr viel Spaß gemacht
-> - der Beginn hätte etwas lockerer / gesprächiger sein können

 > Was fun

 > Viele neue Leute + Spiele kennengelernt

 > Was fun to be introduced to new games.

-> Best: Cool games, worst: too much game explanation time due to new players joining in between
+> Cool games

 > [The game] Karriere Poker

-> Most: got to play Scrabble
+> Got to play Scrabble
-> least: didn't get to play any new game [Typo fixed]

-> Positiv: Mich mal wieder ein bisschen an die Karriere-Poker Strategie erinnern.
+> Mich mal wieder ein bisschen an die Karriere-Poker Strategie erinnern.
 War leider zu kurz, um komplett rein zu kommen.
-Insgesamt ist das Feedback-Formular eher unpassend für einen Spieleabend. ;)

 > New room was great!

 > Es gab eine sehr gute Balance zwischen Diskussion, Input und Übungen.
 > Die Triviafragen waren eine gute Idee, aber auch etwas stressig 😄

-> Texts
-> Exercise
+> Texts [An older version of the feedback form had only one answer field for "best" and "worst".
+An organizer split that comment, making the best guess what the commenter was trying to say.]

 > New room is nice!

 > Der große Raum war gut (wenn auch etwas kalt).
-Die Diskussionen und übung hätten inhaltlich noch etwas spannendere Argumente bringen können, aber das ist halt nicht immer gleich.

 > discussions